yyj6666667/yyj6666667/README.md

-# Benjamin Franklin， his young Chinese version
+# Benjamin F，his young Chinese version

 Recently i have been preparing to push the repo of deep learning system by cmu.
 Maintaining readme can sometimes be a Complex thing especially on concerned of a man concurrently working on lots of things though I was trying to update this AH readme as soon as possible